himansu979/pythonPractice/github-README.md

 hint: See the 'Note about fast-forwards' in 'git push --help' for details.
 ```
 The remote origin repo is not empty.
 There is an `README.md` exists.
 First `git pull` this.
+`-u` option is helpful for tracking the connection between local and remote branch.
+You have to do this once for the first push, it will set up association between your branch and the remote branch.
+Then you check with `git branch -a` and you can just do `git push`. <br>

+`git push -u origin master` means push the changes from the master branch to the remote origin.
 ```
 $ git pull
 warning: no common commits